avazhnov-griddynamics/demo-service-ci/README.md

 * [x] <del>Support tags for deployment (to be able deploy not only `:latest`)</del>.
 * [ ] Full templating of Helm chart, <del>including `host` in Ingress</del>.
 * [x] <del>Run security check on every _commit_ in Pull request</del>.
+* [ ] Better message/comment from Trivy vulnerability scanner, in addition to github-advanced-security bot.
 * [ ] Use WSGI server (`gunicorn` / `uwsgi` + `nginx`) for Production.
 * [ ] Auto cleanup old images from GitHub container registry.